 Bleak House has both its ardent admirers who declare it among Dickens's masterpieces, as well as its detractors who call it one of his most grotesque potboilers.
 The.... more

 What's to like about Hard Times: A lot.
 It's short, for a Dickens novel.
-It's accessible—anyone can read it without a great deal of learning and without getting lost in..... more
+It's accessible—anyone can read it without a great deal of learning and without getting lost in.... more

 It's the most political of Charles Dickens's novels, it's the least political—even anti-political—of Dickens's novels in some ways.
 But its position on politics, revolution.... more

 As the writer, the very icon of the great and popular author for the masses, against whose work all subsequent fiction is to be measured.

 Yet Dickens remains the author in ways that both sides recognize.
-No other fiction writer has created so many characters that everyone still knows today: Little Nell, Oliver Twist, The Artful Dodger, Fagin, Scrooge, Tiny Tim, Little Dorrit, David Copperfield, Mr. Micawber, Uriah Heep, Pip, Mr. Gradgrind....
-Apart from Shakespeare, no other writer, living or dead, has produced as many works considered classics today—with eight novels and stories on our "Greatest Literature of All Time" list and arguments to be made for including more.
+No other fiction writer has created so many characters that people still know today: Little Nell, Oliver Twist, The Artful Dodger, Fagin, Scrooge, Tiny Tim, Little Dorrit, David Copperfield, Mr. Micawber, Uriah Heep, Pip, Mr. Gradgrind....
+Apart from Shakespeare, no other writer in English has ever produced as many major works considered classics today, with eight novels and novellas on our Greatest Literature and Greatest Novels lists—and arguments to be made for including several more.

 He is a social realist, revealing the seamy side of Victorian culture, undercutting lofty notions of civilization and progress, exposing poverty and injustice.
 Many of his memorable negative characters embody the hypocrisies of British class and the cruel practices of commercial enterprise.

 To read Dickens is often to become so absorbed by the positive characters and their plights that we willingly accept the most outrageously unbelievable outcomes.
 We accept them because we love the characters.
 We want the destinies Dickens prepares for them, even if it means accepting glorious notions of the unfettered human heart triumphing over narrow-minded interests.
 We want the new myth to replace the destroyed one.

 When this romantic drive is too obvious, we criticize Dickens for being sentimental, for constructing ridiculous coincidences, for going on and on.
 But when it works, we are transported.

-Dickens' life is probably more widely known than that of any other writer, except perhaps that of Hemingway in the next century.
+Charles Dickens's life is probably more widely known than that of any other writer, except perhaps that of Hemingway in the next century.
 But in case you are unfamiliar with it, here's a bare outline [see bibliography for complete list of books]:1812 Born in Landport, Hampshire, in England.

 1824 Father thrown into Marshalsea debtor's prison (experiences used in Little Dorrit).
 Charles sent to work in a blacking warehouse at age twelve.

-1824–36 Studied at schools, worked as a law office clerk and then as a shorthand reporter at Doctor's Commons, and then as a parliamentary reporter for several periodicals (all experiences used in David Copperfield).
+1824–1836 Studied at schools, worked as a law office clerk and then as a shorthand reporter at Doctor's Commons, and then as a parliamentary reporter for several periodicals (all experiences used in David Copperfield).
 Short stories, sketches and essays started appearing in periodicals under his pen name Boz in 1833.

 1842 Upset caused by Dickens's American Notes, concerning his disillusionment with United States after a visit.
 He criticized slavery, among other things.

-1846–48 Founded radical paper London Daily News.
+1846–1848 Founded radical paper London Daily News.
 Contributed article "Pictures from Italy".
 Wrote Dombey and Son.

-1850–57 Founding editor of the weekly Household Words, until it was incorporated into All the Year Round.
-Published irregularly appearing chapters of A Child's History of England (1851-2) with a radical view of British History.
-Classic novels published in this decade include Bleak House (1852–53), Hard Times (1854) and Little Dorrit (1855–57).
+1850–1857 Founding editor of the weekly Household Words, until it was incorporated into All the Year Round.
+Published chapters of A Child's History of England (1851–1852) with a radical view of British History.
+Classic novels published in this decade include Bleak House (1852–1853), Hard Times (1854) and Little Dorrit (1855–1857).

-1864–65 Our Mutual Friend, which starts with a murder mystery and features a secret, double life.
+1864–1865 Our Mutual Friend, which starts with a murder mystery and features a secret, double life.

 1870 The Mystery of Edwin Drood left unfinished when Dickens died of a stroke and probably exhaustion.
 Based on Dickens's skimpy notes (which did not reveal the ending) Edwin Drood has been finished by various authors, from immediately after Dickens's death up to 1980, although none have satisfied Dickens fans.